randhawah/randhawah/README.md

 - 👀 I’m interested in learning full stack development and software testing.
 - 🌱 I’m currently learning HTML, CSS, Ruby, Python, JavaScript.
 - 💞️ I’m looking to collaborate on any project that can help me learn how to use everything I am learning in the real world.
-- 📫 How to reach me - taco-finger0t@icloud.com
+- 📫 How to reach me - harman@harman-randhawa.ca

 <!---
 randhawah/randhawah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.